-- Consent to providing information (from you or your provider) needed by MHN and/or your provider to ensure proper treatment. - Actively participate in developing mutually agreed-upon treatment goals and strategies for achieving those goals. - Follow the plans you have agreed upon with your practitioner. - Cancel appointments within the guidelines described by MHN or your practitioner. - Read your Evidence of Coverage or other material outlining your behavioral health benefits. - Ask questions to ensure your understanding of covered benefits, limitations and any authorization procedures, and comply with the rules and conditions as stated. - Pay any co-payments at the time of service - Demonstrate courtesy and respect to your practitioner, the practitioner's staff and MHN's employees, and expect similar treatment in return.
+- proper treatment. - Actively participate in developing mutually agreed-upon treatment goals and strategies for achieving those goals. - Follow the plans you have agreed upon with your practitioner. - Cancel appointments within the guidelines described by MHN or your practitioner. - Read your Evidence of Coverage or other material outlining your behavioral health benefits. - Ask questions to ensure your understanding of covered benefits, limitations and any authorization procedures, and comply with the rules and conditions as stated. - Pay any co-payments at the time of service - Demonstrate courtesy and respect to your practitioner, the practitioner's staff and MHN's employees, and expect similar treatment in return.